snimu/snimu.github.io/_posts/2025-02-18-model-stacking.md

   - By default, the models train on the same data *in the same order*, and only their initialization is different.
   - Changing this could make a difference, but I don't think it will
 - Train for longer
-  - I don't know if the embedding weights from model 1 are even trained sufficiently after 8M tokens
+  - I don't know if the embedding weights from model 1 are even trained sufficiently after 8M tokens [EDIT: again, it's 3.25 billion tokens]
-  - Training for longer &mdash; for example, for 1B, or 10B tokens &mdash; might help
+  - Training for longer &mdash; for example, for 1B, or 10B tokens &mdash; might help [EDIT: agian, it's already 3.25 billion tokens]
 - Larger models
   - It's possible that the model size is a limiting factor for the ability to make use of latents
   - If so, scaling will help